-The installation at Wenatchee is an RC located at 1230 5th Street, in the City of Wenatchee, Chelan County.
-The site consists of 2.39 acres, and 0.50 acres are surveyable.
-There are four buildings within the site.
-The RC is adjacent to Wenatchee USARC, located at 1230 5th Street, which consists of an additional 1.48 acres, 0.58 acres of which are surveyable.
-Cultural resources surveys were completed in 2005 (E2M 2005a, 2005b), which included NRHP eligibility surveys for all buildings over 50 years of age and a reconnaissance archaeological survey.
+The installation at Wenatchee includes two sites located at 1230 5th Street, in the City of Wenatchee, Chelan County.
+The RC parcel consists of 2.39 acres, of which 0.50 acres are surveyable and includes four buildings: a RC and storage building constructed in 1954; a flammable material building constructed in 1955; and an organizational storage building constructed in 2013.
+The adjacent parcel houses the USARC and totals 1.48 acres, 0.58 acres of which are surveyable and two buildings: a USARC built in 1968 and a storage building built in 1961.
+Cultural resources surveys were completed in 2005 (E2M 2005a, 2005b), which included

+NRHP eligibility surveys for buildings constructed in 1954-1955 and a reconnaissance archaeological survey.

 This facility is one of several utilitarian-style structures built across the state after WWII; however, the Wenatchee Armory was determined Not Eligible for the NRHP due to modification.
-The reconnaissance archaeological survey determined the site to have a low risk for cultural resources, but an updated archaeological survey is recommended to fulfill Section 110 requirements.
+The reconnaissance archaeological survey determined the site to have a low risk for cultural resources.
+Updated archaeological and eligibility surveys are needed to meet Section 110 requirements due to the passage of time.